 With all due respect to Moremi, Chobe and Makgadikgadi, the birds you can see in and around Maun rival them all.
-In fact, pound-for-pound or dollar-per-bird, Maun wins hands-down.
-Especially when you’re staying in your little sis’ house and driving her car!
+In fact, pound-for-pound or especially dollar-per-bird, Maun wins hands-down.
+Especially when you’re staying in your little sis’ house, eating her food and driving her car!

 So here’s a good recipe for Best Botswana Birding: Don’t just land in Maun and buzz off elsewhere!
 Rather stay in this lovely home:

 and bird the immediate vicinity:

 Here are some of the birds seen in and around Janet’s home and along the Thamalakane where she walks her dogs.
 Forty one shown, but there were more.

 Added bonus: Visit the spots like The French Connection, Miguel’s Place, Tshilli Cafe, Lodges along the river – and Ann’s CinemaMultiPlex for breakfast.
 Wonderful food and they all serve alcohol!
 What more could you want?

 On a drive out towards the Boro River Janet and I stopped at a flooded grassland and watched a bird party frolicking on three little acacia trees, dropping down to drink clear water in some tyre tracks.
 Here’s the spot: Most of the action was in that small acacia dead-centre, behind the foxglove (help me here) stem.

 Twenty three species within half an hour!
 It got quite “Shu’ Up!
 Another One?”
 Here are fourteen of them (Lee Ouzman pics mostly).

 These two black birds were mingling with the unsuspecting colourful hosts that they parasitise!
 Like, your spouse’s lover has come to supper . .

-Other stuff as we searched for the Boro – and the lily to prove we found it.
+Here’s some other stuff as we searched for the Boro – and there’s the lily to prove that we found it.
 How’s the height of that termitarium?
 Janet is not tall, but that’s still some structure!